Earl C. Gay: Biography

 He died February 6, 1972, in a Torrance convalescent hospital.
 Burial was in Forest Lawn Memorial Park, Glendale.

 City Council

-See also List of Los Angeles municipal election returns, 1933–45

 In 1933, Los Angeles City Council District 6 covered the southwest part of the city, with the northern boundary at Vernon Avenue, the southern at Century Boulevard, the western at La Brea Avenue and the eastern at Vermont Avenue.
 Gay ran that year against incumbent Council Member James G. McAllister and was elected, 12,131-11,856.
 He was reelected easily in 1935 over Lottie E. Barkow, the End Poverty in California candidate, and was also reelected in every biennial vote from 1937 to 1943.
 He lost in 1945, however, to L.E.
 Timberlake by a close vote, 8,841 to 8,404.

 Gay survived a recall attempt in 1938, sponsored by Robert Noble, a pension advocate.